AlexsLemonade/training-modules/CONTRIBUTING.md

 Replacing `<PASSWORD>` with the password of your choice.
 You can then navigate to `localhost:8787` in your browser and login with username `rstudio` and the password you just set via `docker run`.

+To work on the project, you should then open `training-modules/training-modules.Rproj` on the Rstudio server, then proceed as in the [typical development workflow](#typical-development-workflow).

 ### Testing Docker image builds via GitHub Actions